Last Updated on

 To find the cheapest website hosting, we’ll start with the listed starting price, typically a limited time promotional price.
 Most sites list the regularly-priced rate to help you compare.
 Renewal costs are part of the mix as well.
 Then, we’ll consider what you get for the price regarding standard features and perks.
 Finally, we’ll consider the other costs, whether hidden or not.

-To keep matters simple, we’ll look at the costs for setting up and maintaining the cheapest plan without any bells or whistles.
+To keep matters simple, we’ll look at the costs for setting up and maintaining the cheap plan without any bells or whistles.
 Information about fees for domains and setup costs are included for the first term and subsequent ones.
-The descriptions include any game-changer features that may trump price.
+The descriptions include any game-changer features that may trump the hosting deal price.
 Your time and effort contribute to the final cost of the cheapest website host.

 When setting up your site, make sure and read the entire order carefully through the signup process.
 Discounts may apply only to certain billing cycles.
 And don’t forget the small print.
 Some sites may opt you in automatically for add-ons that you may not need.
 It’s the extras that will take the cheap out of inexpensive web hosting.